patrickodacre/dapp-starter/README.md

 ## Deployments

-### Localhost

-`npx hardhat node`
-`npx hardhat --network localhost deploy`

-### Rinkeby

-For Rinkeby Deployments, you'll need to create a new file `.env.js` based on .env_sample.js and fill in the desired wallet mnemonic and account numbers that will be used to sign the deployment.
+For Deployments, you'll need to create a new file `.env.js` based on .env_sample.js and fill in the desired wallet mnemonic and account numbers that will be used to sign the deployment.
 These values are referenced in the hardhat.config.js file.

-Depending on what you're doing, you may need to edit these configurations.
+`npx hardhat --network [network key in config] build`

+eg:
+`npx hardhat --network rinkeby build`

+`npx hardhat --network localhost build`

+### Working Locally

+To work locally, you can use Hardhat's local node.

+You can launch with the --show-accounts flag so you can grab an account and import it into MetaMask for local testing.

+NOTE: If you've just deployed your contract, you should go to MetaMask -> settings -> reset account to clear the history and reset the account nonce.

+`npx hardhat node --show-accounts`

 ## WebApp

+The WebApp is a starter Create React App with some added libs and conveniences.

 The webapp is part of this repository for convenience only; it can easily be put into its own repo if you prefer.